ColinPitrat/kalenji-gps-watch-reader/trunk/README.txt

        - GPX: GPX format, an XML file conforming to GPX and GPXDATA standards
        - GoogleMap: an HTML page containing necessary code to display the route on a google map
        - GoogleStaticMap: an URL using Google API to produce a static picture of the route.
 As the API limit URL size, it is a simplified version for long routes
+       - KML: a file to be opened in Google Earth.
+It could also work with other software supporting KML files.

    - Log transactions
       Name: log_transactions